alterior-mvc/alterior/packages/di/README.md

 Here `instance` will be `null` if `injector` does not provide `MyClass`.
 Note: You cannot pass `undefined` here as `get()` will act as if you did not pass the second parameter at all.
 Use `null` instead.

+# Credit

+This library was originally derived from the [`injection-js`](https://www.npmjs.com/package/injection-js) package, which is itself was originally derived from Angular 4's dependency injector.